dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 ## The libc

-OK, but the Android also comes with a simulator, and we can choose the CPU architecture.
+OK, but the Android SDK also comes with a simulator, and we can choose the CPU architecture.

 Can't we just use a `x86_64` Android simulator ?